 DreamHost provide a selection of 13 different themes and over 70 layouts to better represent your site’s content or business.
 Unlike some of DreamHost’s competitors, you can also change the website’s theme at any time, without disrupting or deleting the content; which is a bonus for companies that are rebranding, or even for those who have a change of heart.

 The website builder also has an accessible library of 600,000 high-quality images and graphics for better ease of use and you can either crop, filter, scale or rotate your images to enhance the presentation of your website.
 However, the layout of the website’s images is rather restricting, as Remixer only supplies three different layouts (gallery, carousel and grid) and there is no option to alter layouts, such as adjusting the space between each image.

-For an extra $3, the ‘All Access’ plan adds on email accounts and mail forwarding to the list of features detailed in their ‘Standard’ plan.
-However, DreamHost’s competitors include these added extras in their budget-friendly web builder plans and therefore, this isn’t the best upgrade in comparison to what the web building market has to offer.
+For an extra $3, DreamHost’s ‘All Access’ plan adds email accounts and mail forwarding to the list of features detailed in their ‘Standard’ plan.
+However, DreamHost’s competitors also include these in their budget-friendly web builder plans, so this particular plan may not be the best upgrade in comparison to what the web building market has to offer.

-Like most all-inclusive web hosting companies, DreamHost also has a domain registrar and includes more than 400 domain extensions, which is more of a variety than main domain competitor, GoDaddy.
+Like most all-inclusive web hosting companies, DreamHost also has a domain registrar and sells more than 400 domain extensions, which is more of a variety than main domain competitor, GoDaddy.

-Prices of the domains range from $0.99 upwards, the most popular of which (.com) is on sale for $11.95 – note that these prices were at the time of writing.
+Prices of the domains range from $0.99 upwards, the most popular of which (.com) is on sale for $11.95.
+Again, note that these prices were at the time of writing.

 DreamHost’s Key Features

 Uptime is the most important feature to take into consideration when finding the right web hosting provider and no other web hosting company can better guarantee 100% uptime than DreamHost.